rexkis/DS-Silicon-Resistivity-Profiles/README.md

 2. You can set custom concentration for each dopant in silicon feedstock.
 Program calculates values of ingot resistivity at two or three points along ingot height.

-In both cases in the chart window, you can visualize one of the above profiles (resistivity, compensation e.t.c).
+In both cases in the chart window, you can visualize one of the above profiles (resistivity, compensation e.t.c) in chart area.

+Possible doping cases are:

+Silicon feedstock with Boron (B), Phosphorus (P), Arsenic (As) and Gallium (Ga) in combinations:

+- B + P
+- B + As
+- P + Ga
+- As + Ga
+- B + P + Ga
+- B + As + Ga